 Olaf joined Watsi on March 22nd, 2014.
 Seven years ago, Olaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Olaf's most recent donation traveled 3,600 miles to support Ko, a spirited 23-year-old young man from Thailand, to fund surgery to remove metal rods from his infected leg.
+Olaf's most recent donation traveled 6,600 miles to support Ann, a determined and resilient 16-year-old student from Kenya, to fund clubfoot repair surgery and chase after his dreams.

 Olaf has funded healthcare for 100 patients in 12 countries.